SvenMeyer/VehicleHistoryLog/README.md

 Allowed users : Vehicle Manufacturer
 (The initial version may assume that there is only one Vehicle Manufacturer.)

-1.1 Vehicle Manufacturer creates a new instance of a car providing initial immutable data of the vehicle:
+1.1 Vehicle Manufacturer creates a new instance of a vehicle providing initial immutable data of the vehicle:
 * vehicle id
 * make
 * model